 - Pay attention to the Annual Fuel Utilization Efficiency, which represents how effectively the unit converts fuel to energy.
 The minimum AFUE rating in the United States is 78-percent.
 The higher the percentage, the more fuel-efficient the furnace.
 A more efficient system will significantly reduce your energy bills.

 - Size matters.
 You may want to save a few bucks and purchase a smaller unit, but it is essential to buy a properly sized furnace in order to keep your home confortable.

 - Look for rebates from the manufacturer, which will help offset some of the system costs.
 Some states provide rebates too.
 Visit https://www.dsireusa.org to see what your state offers.

 - Look for a furnace that comes with a good warranty.
 Most manufacturers offer a 10-year warranty today and may require you to register your equipment on their website.

 - Have a professional install the unit.
 Heating systems are very complex and not everyone has the knowledge to install it properly.
 A system installed incorrectly may have performance issues and cost more money in the long run.

 - Budget for maintenance and accessories.
 A furnace is an investment in your home.
 Excess dirt buildup can cause the unit to run improperly.
 Having your system properly maintained on a regular basis will ensure you’re breathing quality air and will keep it running effectively for years to come.
 Additionally, consider a programmable thermostat.
 You can program the system to be cooler during the day reducing operating costs and to be warmer by the time you get home from work.

-For more information on purchasing or installing a new furnace contact A&A Mechanical Service at (215) 396-1525 or [email protected].
+For more information on purchasing or installing a new furnace contact A&A Mechanical Service at (215) 416-9995 or email@example.com.